treeverse/lakeview/README.md

 1. Aggregate the sizes of directories* in S3, allowing you to drill down and find what is taking up space.
 1. Compare sizes between different dates - see how directories size change over time between different inventory reports.
-1. _Planned but not yet implemented:_ find the largest duplicates in your directories.
+1. _Planned but not yet implemented - _ find the largest duplicates in your directories.

 \* _S3, being an object store and not a filesystem, doesn't really have a notion of directories, but its API supports so-called "common prefixes"._